7 Unforgettable Experiences In Marrakech

 Tip: The Souks near Palace de la Bahia are a bit quieter and more relaxed than the one on the other side, at the Dar El Bacha Musée Des Confluences.

-One more thing to be prepared of is the fact that these streets are not only for pedestrians.
+One more thing to be prepared for is the fact that these streets are not only for pedestrians.
 There are all kinds of transport vehicles around like bicycles, donkey carriages, and especially, mopeds.
 Mainly, the last ones are so annoying and stressful (at least for me).
 After walking through the souks, I always needed some quiet time to calm down again.

 Bonus Tip: Stay whether on the right or left side but never in the middle of the street, and your life will be quite easier here in Marrakech!